 Observation might include visiting your competitors store and actually watching what people buy.
 (Don’t be creepy though.)
 Another experiment would be to try a free trial with a software service competitor then reaching out to a few other users and get their thoughts on the product.

-You could even go a step further and find a community (of forum) for that software and see what your competitors are doing right…and wrong.
+You could even go a step further and find a community (or forum) for that software and see what your competitors are doing right…and wrong.
 This is another affordable way to do market research yourself but it can be a little bit time consuming.

 These questions could be something like:

 There are a number of other options to carry out market research, but those three are terrific places to start.
-Even if you have the money to hire a private company to do all of this for you, I strongly recommend you get down in the dirt and personally understand the needs and goals of your customers, if your product/service is viable, and what your changes are for success.
+Even if you have the money to hire a private company to do all of this for you, get down in the dirt and personally understand the needs and goals of your customers, if your product/service is viable, and what your changes are for success.

 Easy enough, right?

 The point is to see the connections.
-It’s not a difficult exercise, and it seems simple.
-But it can truly give you some insights you had not thought of before.
+It’s not a difficult exercise, and it seems simple, but it can truly give you some insights you had not thought of before.

 Consider your strengths from both an internal perspective, and from the point of view of your customers and people in your market.
 If you’re having difficulty identifying strengths, try writing down a list of your organization’s characteristics.
 Some of these will hopefully be strengths!

 Again, consider this from an internal and external basis: do other people see weaknesses that you don’t?
-Are your competitors doing any better than you?
+Are your competitors doing any better?
 It’s best to be realistic now, and face any unpleasant truths as soon as possible.

 A useful approach when looking at opportunities is to look at your strengths and ask yourself whether these open up any opportunities.
 Alternatively, look at your weaknesses and ask yourself whether you could open up opportunities by eliminating them.

 Don’t be an unsuccessful entrepreneur because you failed to do proper market research.
 It’s hard enough to establish a business, but trying to grow a business in the wrong market… now that’s a recipe for failure.
 Remember, if you fail to plan, then plan to fail.

 You provide incredible value to your customers, now it’s a matter of figuring out how much to charge or which revenue streams fit your business best.

 You’d still see your product on the market, but the path you’d take and revenue streams generated would be completely different.
 Stephen Key built his entire business by using this method and has made a killing.

-What if you owned a coffee shop and offered unlimited cups of joe for $35 a month?
+What if you owned a coffee shop and offered unlimited cups of Joe for $35 a month?
 A black cup of coffee doesn’t cost you much to make and sometimes customers would prefer paying on a monthly basis.

 What if you had 250 loyal customers paying $35 a month when it only costs you $10 in product and supplies to keep up with each person’s consumption?
-How much would your coffee shop clear with 1,000 monthly “cuppa joe” customers?
+How much would your coffee shop clear with 1,000 monthly “Cuppa Joe” customers?

 This is what our heating contractor does.
 We joined their Comfort Club, for an annual $99.
 That makes us a priority customer, plus gives us something like 10% off.
 Basically we earned back a good piece our $99 with our first (expensive) repair.
 And yes, now we’re not likely to switch to another heating contractor so this model works so well for everyone involved!

-Do some testing.
-Find your secret sauce.
-Then scale it.
-(Pro tip: Any time you can focus on recurring or passive revenue streams, do it.
-It’s a fast and effective way to scale a profitable business.)
+Pro Tip: Any time you can focus on recurring or passive revenue streams, do it.
+It’s a fast and effective way to scale a profitable business.

 These components make up your buyer persona, a.k.a. your target audience, potential and active customers; basically, the people you help through the startup you’ve founded.
 The same way you ask questions and have a list for your business plan, works for your social media strategy too; and the buyer persona piece of your online strategy has its own set of criteria.